VinuthSriArampath/StudentManagementSystem-Frontend/README.md

 # Student Management System Frontend

-A simple webpage(GUI) made to interact with the "Student Management System" REST-API which allows the user the to send POST,GET,DELETE,PATCH requests.
+A simple webpage(GUI) made to interact with the "Student Management System" REST-API which allows the user the to send POST,GET,DELETE,PATCH requests Using HTML,CSS,JAVASCRIPT

 ## Table of Contents